KhandakarWahiduzzaman/Galactic-Avenger.github.io/README.md

 # Zoo
-This is the main repository for Project 1 - Zoo.
+This is the main repository for The Zoo Website Project.

 ### Team Members
 	Abdulla Saleh - Galactic-Avenger >> Middle East